tangledhelix/focusatwill-in-google-chrome/README.md

 This workflow will control the focusatwill.com in your Google Chrome browser.
 It will not bring Chrome to the front or activate the focus@will tab.
+If focusatwill.com is not already open, it will be opened.

 Hotkeys are stripped on import, so you'll need to go set what you prefer.
 You may assign hotkeys for the "play/pause" and "next track" actions.